Why Insulate Your Home in Canberra?

-What is the difference among Bradford, Fletchers and Knauf Insulation ?
+What is the difference among Bradford, Fletchers, Knauf Insulation and GreenStuf® Insulation (Autux)?

-tion is made in Australia and Knauff insulation is made overseas.
-Knauff also use a different binder.
+Bradford and Fletchers insulation are made in Australia and Knauff insulation is made overseas.
+Knauff also uses a different binder.

-Insulation products come in two main categories — bulk and reflective — which are sometimes combined into a composite material.
+Insulation products come in two main categories — bulk and reflective — which are sometimes combined with a composite material.